NDAK19001U Advanced Topics in Natural Language Processing (ATNLP)

 - Type of assessment

-2. Presentation of student's progress on their project to re-implement a model from the literature.
+4. Group presentation of the group project to re-implement a model from the literature.

 - All aids allowed

 1. An individual written report.
 The written report is to be submitted no later than 3 weeks before the re-exam week.

 2. A 30 minute oral examination without preparation.